FREE Shipping on orders over $899

 6. Myopia, Hyperopia and Astigmatism

-These are common refractive errors that affect the eye's ability to properly focus light on the retina.
+These are common refractive errors that affect the eye's ability to correctly focus light on the retina.
 Glasses, contact lenses, or laser surgery can correct these problems.

 7. Diabetic Retinopathy

-Diabetic retinopathy is a complication of diabetes that affects the blood vessels of the retina.
-It can cause hemorrhages and damage to the retina, affecting vision.
+Diabetic retinopathy is a complication of diabetes that affects the blood vessels in the retina.
+It can cause bleeding and damage to the retina, affecting vision.
 Proper diabetes control is essential to prevent this condition.

 8. Retinal Vascular Occlusion

 This condition occurs when a blood vessel in the retina becomes blocked, which can cause sudden vision loss.
-Treatment may include medications and, in some cases, surgery.
+Treatment may include medication and, in some cases, surgery.

-How to Take Care of Your Eyes Throughout Life
+How to Care for Your Eyes Throughout Life

-Maintaining healthy vision throughout life requires a combination of eye care habits and stage-specific precautions.
-Below, we provide you with tips to take care of your eyes at different times in your life.
+Maintaining healthy vision throughout life requires a combination of eye care habits and specific precautions for each stage.
+Below, we provide tips for caring for your eyes at different stages of your life.

 Childhood and Adolescence

-Eye care starts from an early age.
-In childhood and adolescence, it is essential to pay attention to your children's eye health and encourage good visual habits.
+Eye care begins at an early age.
+During childhood and adolescence, it's essential to pay attention to your children's eye health and foster good vision habits.
 Here are some recommendations:

-• Perform regular eye checkups to detect visual problems, such as myopia.
+• Perform regular eye exams to detect vision problems, such as myopia.

 • Encourage visual breaks while your children use electronic devices.